 legions of obsessive fans, and even by its creator.
 The result turned out considerably better

 than any of those delirious devotees could have imagined.
 The Wrath of Kahn is widely regarded as superior to its predecessor

 sequels, it not only tops the film it follows, but almost completely eclipses

 success, the movie became the definitive linchpin in one of the most durable

 and beloved series in American and international pop culture.
 Within the colossal

-Star Trek franchise (including six
+Star Trek universe (which includes six

 television series, more than a dozen feature films, and countless novels,